fschutte/ING-API-Showcase/readme.md

 5. Either in the Spring or Vertx application, change the configuration to reflect your client-id and the paths to your certificates and keys

 Once all is set, you can run the application in here.

+Included are three solutions, each using a different framework:
+* Spring Boot
+* Vert.x
+* Ktor

-Both the Spring Boot as well as the Vert.x application are as autonomous as possible.
+All these applications are as autonomous as possible.
-Both contain a `main` function so that they can be run from the command line or directly from any IDE.
+All contain a `main` function so that they can be run from the command line or directly from any IDE.

 #### Note about the keys and certificates needed